openshift-tigerteam/openshift-tigerteam.github.io/docs/install/assisted/assisted-installer.md

 Move to Datacenter tab and click on Create Cluster

 ![alt text](image-1.png)

+Imput the basic information about the cluster.

 ![alt text](image-2.png)

+Don't select any operators.
+We will install those Day 2.

 ![alt text](image-3.png)

+Click on the Add Hosts button to generate the ISO

 ![alt text](image-4.png)

+Select Full Image and generate the iso, then save it

 ![alt text](image-5.png)

 Boot the boxes with the generated ISO and they will show up in the host inventory.